antoine186/Regression-Mini-Tool/README.md

 import numpy as np
 ```

-Let us generate some random data upon which we will fit our regression model and perform gradient descent:
+Let us generate some random data upon which we will fit our regression model and perform gradient descent:<br/>
 (Note): the concatenation of an all ones column at the front of the generated data is meant to maintain the contribution of the intercept as 1.

 ```